karmi/smokes/README.markdown

 probably as `production`.
 You can deploy the application simply by doing:

     $ soca push --debug=true production

+For quick access to the application on the iPhone, put it on your homescreen.

 Please report any errors, concerns or similar as Github Issues.